 Through this exhibit the curators sought to represent the recusant period not only via the frictions between Catholic and Protestant, but also through the international political tensions of the era and the power struggles within the recusant community itself, with an emphasis on the consequences of an intolerance espoused by all sides in this complicated conflict over religious doctrine.

-If you can’t visit the exhibit this summer, then be sure to take a look at this Flickr set, which features photographs of the books in this exhibit.
-If you would like to learn more about this exhibit or about our fine collection of recusant and recusant-related literature, please contact the Burns Library Reading Room at 617-552-4861 or email@example.com.
+If you can’t visit the exhibit, then be sure to view it online.
+If you would like to learn more about this exhibit or about our fine collection of recusant and recusant-related literature, please contact the Burns Library Reading Room at 617-552-4861 or firstname.lastname@example.org.

 - Jay Moschella, Senior Special Collections Cataloging Assistant, John J. Burns Library